19 Art Business Success Stories & Case Studies

 2. Justin Erickson Art ($10.5K/year)

-Justin Erickson (from Vancouver) started Justin Erickson Art almost 6 years ago.
+Justin Erickson (from Vancouver) started Justin Erickson Art about 6 years ago.

 Hi!
 My name is Justin Erickson and I am what you would call an independent artist.